 The town has a population of over 6,000 with over 80% of the residents living in private residential properties that they own or co-own.
 The influx of city dwellers has seen an increase in house prices in Marton with median listing price for residential property standing at $440,000 which is a substantial increase over recent years.

-Marton property prices are set to grow rapidly in the wake of New Zealand’s runaway housing market that has accelerated expeditiously.
+Houses for sale in Marton are very sought after.
+Property prices are set to grow rapidly in the wake of New Zealand’s runaway housing market that has accelerated expeditiously.
 Though the majority of houses were constructed between 1960 and 1969, they are well maintained since they are privately owned, with only a small portion of residents renting.

 History of Marton, New Zealand